XMatrix68X/Jimi/README.md

 ## Project Overview

-This project explores how machine learning can be used to support flamelet-based combustion modeling by replacing a traditional lookup-table step with an artificial neural network (ANN).
+This project is an example of maching learning in computational thermodynamics and combustion.
+The motivation of the project is to learn to use PyTorch to build a model for data table.
+The goal is to replace a traditional lookup-table step with an artificial neural network (ANN).
 The workflow is centered on training a PyTorch model from precomputed combustion data and then preparing that trained model for later use in an OpenFOAM-based solver workflow.
+The major folder is Joint_Institute_Medium_Intellectual, with almost all the model and data.

 ## Main Idea